-Enzyme containing spray products for various household care applications have become very popular in the recent years.
+Enzyme-containing spray products for various household care applications have become very popular.
 Especially for these products it is of vital importance that a thorough risk assessment is performed before the product is launched, in order to ensure an exposure below the DMEL.

 If the product has a low viscosity or if the nozzle of the spray device produces very fine particles, the DMEL may be exceeded.
 Unfortunately, the level of enzyme exposure from spray products depends on a number of parameters, which makes it very difficult to translate data from one spray product to another.
-A very good example of how to conduct an assessment of enzyme exposure from a spray product is given in (Weeks, 2011).
-Most enzyme suppliers will be able to support the risk assessment of enzyme containing spray products.